 - Force allow apps on external.
 You can make any apps eligible to be written to external storage, regardless of the manifest values.
 When using a micro SD card on Galaxy S20, you can move some apps to the SD card, but some apps do not support it.
 This option allows you to overwrite the developer’s settings (manifest) and therefore, you can move them to the SD card.

 - Force activities to be resizable.
 If enabled, you can use all apps in the multiwindow, regardless of the manifest values.
 Please check this guide on how to use multiwindow on Galaxy S20 after updating to Android 13 (One UI 5).

 - Enable freeform windows.
 You can enable the freedom windows for all apps (you need to enable force activities to be resizable).
-Freeform windows are similar, but not identical to the pop-up view.
+Freeform windows are similar but not identical to the pop-up view.

 - Force desktop mode.
 This option is not needed for Galaxy S20.
 You can always use Samsung DeX (or DeX for PC) when connecting the phone to an external display.
 The desktop mode here refers to Android 10’s desktop mode, which is experimental.

 - Reset the ShortcutManager API call limit.
 This option is for developers to test apps.
 Reset the limit allows the background apps can continue to call shortcut APIs until the rate limit is reached again.